luebbert42/api-docs/Errors-And-Error-Responses.md

 ### Form Requests

-If you're using form requests then you will need to either extend the base API form request class or implement your own.
+If you're using form requests then you will need to either extend the base API form request class `Dingo\Api\Http\FormRequest` or implement your own.
 The base API form request class will check to see if the incoming request is for the API, and, if it is, it will throw a `Dingo\Api\Exception\ValidationHttpException` if validation fails.

 This exception will then be rendered correctly by the package and the error response returned.